-Investment in oncology product development is a highly speculative undertaking and entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
-We are still in the early stages of development of our product candidates.
-Our lead product candidate, TTX-MC138, has not yet entered clinical trials.
-We expect to submit an eIND for TTX-

-MC138, and if permitted to proceed, initiate a Phase 0 trial in patients with Stage IV breast cancer later in 2022.
-We have no products licensed for commercial sale and have not generated any revenue from product sales or otherwise to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
-We finance our current operations with funds obtained primarily through our initial public offering and from our SBIR Award.
+Investment in oncology product development is a highly speculative undertaking and entails substantial upfront capital expenditures and significant risk that any potential therapeutic candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
+We are still in the early stages of development of our therapeutic candidates.
+Our lead therapeutic candidate, TTX-MC138, has not yet entered clinical trials.
+We submitted to FDA an eIND application on November 30, 2022, to conduct a First-in-Human clinical trial with TTX-MC138-NODAGA-Cu64 and received written authorization from the agency on December 23, 2022, allowing us to proceed with the clinical trial.
+We intend to initiate a Phase 0 trial in up to 12 cancer patients with advanced solid tumors after approval by the IRB, where we expect to conduct the trial.
+We expect IRB approval in the first half of 2023.We have no products licensed for commercial sale and have not generated any revenue from product sales or otherwise to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
+We finance our current operations with funds obtained primarily through our public offerings and from our SBIR Award.

-We have incurred significant net losses in each period since inception.
-For the years ended December 31, 2021 and 2020, our net losses were \$6.8 million and \$2.3 million, respectively.
-As of December 31, 2021, our accumulated deficit was \$10.3 million.
+We have incurred significant annual net losses in each period since inception.
+For the years ended December 31, 2022 and 2021, our net losses were approximately \$17.6 million and \$6.8 million, respectively.
+As of December 31, 2022, our accumulated deficit was approximately \$27.9 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase substantially if and as we:

-- conduct preclinical studies and clinical trials for our current and future product candidates; - continue our research and development efforts and submit INDs for future product candidates; - seek marketing approvals for any product candidates that successfully complete clinical trials; - build infrastructure to support sales and marketing for any approved product candidates; - scale up external manufacturing and distribution capabilities for clinical and, if approved, commercial supply of our product candidates; - expand, maintain and attempt to protect our intellectual property portfolio; - hire additional clinical, regulatory, scientific and other personnel; and - operate as a public company.
+- conduct preclinical studies and clinical trials for our current and future therapeutic candidates; - continue our research and development efforts and submit INDs for future therapeutic candidates; - seek marketing approvals for any therapeutic candidates that successfully complete clinical trials; - build infrastructure to support sales and marketing for any approved therapeutic candidates; - scale up external manufacturing and distribution capabilities for clinical and, if approved, commercial supply of our therapeutic candidates; - expand, maintain and attempt to protect our intellectual property portfolio; - hire additional clinical, regulatory, scientific and other personnel; and - operate as a public company.

 Because of the numerous risks and uncertainties associated with biopharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses we will incur or when, if ever, we will be able to achieve profitability.
-Even if we succeed in eventually commercializing one or more of our product candidates, we will continue to incur substantial research and development and other expenditures to develop, seek approval for, and market product candidates.
-We may never succeed in these activities and, even if we succeed in commercializing one or more of our current product candidates and any future product candidates, we may never generate revenues that are significant or large enough to achieve profitability.
+Even if we succeed in eventually commercializing one or more of our therapeutic candidates, we will continue to incur substantial research and development and other expenditures to develop, seek approval for, and market therapeutic candidates.
+We may never succeed in these activities and, even if we succeed in commercializing one or more of our current therapeutic candidates and any future therapeutic candidates, we may never generate revenues that are significant or large enough to achieve profitability.
 In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown challenges that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on stockholders' equity (deficit).